 Can a Mental Illness Qualify Me for Disability Benefits in Pennsylvania?

-It’s understood that when you have a broken back, you are simply physically unable to work.
-Unfortunately, many mental illnesses do not have the same “obvious” quality, and are sometimes undermined and minimized due to ignorance and stigmatization.
+It is understood that when you have a broken back, you are simply physically unable to work.
+Unfortunately, many mental illnesses do not have the same “obvious” quality and are sometimes undermined and minimized due to ignorance and stigmatization.
 While no one questions the validity of a broken back, sufferers of depression are sometimes told to “cheer up,” while sufferers of anxiety may be told they “just need to relax.”

 Schizophrenic, Paranoid, and Other Psychotic Disorders (Section 12.03)